Ditch the Bowl!

 You’ve likely heard the phase, “Ditch the Bowl,” but what does it mean?
 Essentially, we are encouraging you to stop feeding your dog from an ordinary bowl.
 But why do we recommend this and how can you feed once you have “Ditched the Bowl”?

 Most people feed their dogs from bowls, a very traditional and seemingly sensible way to feed.
-However, feeding your dogs from a bowl is a waste of resources, reinforcement, opportunity for relationship building and mental exercise.
+However, feeding your dogs from an ordinary bowl is a waste of resources, reinforcement, opportunity for relationship building and mental exercise.

-Some the main reasons we recommend you stop feeding your dog from a bowl are:
+Some the main reasons we recommend you stop feeding your dog from a regular bowl are:

 1. Food is your dog’s “money”: Think of each morsel of food as “money.”
 If you are feeding your dog from a bowl, you are essentially giving them their day’s “wages” for “free.”
 If you got up every morning and your daily wages were just sitting in a bowl on your coffee table, how motivated would you be to get up and go to work?